Homemade Sourdough Bread Bowls

 • Add flour and salt.
 Add the rest of the flour and the salt.
 Stir to combine.

 • Rest.
-Cover with a tea towel and allow the dough to rest for 30 minutes.
+Cover with a tea towel and let the dough rest for 30 minutes.

-• First stretch and fold.
+• Stretch and folds.
 After 30 minutes, start the process of stretch and folds.
 Start from one edge of the bowl and stretch the dough up and towards the middle, folding the dough over itself.
 Turn the bowl ¼ turn and repeat until all of the dough has been stretched and folded towards the middle.

 • Score.
 Use a bread razor (or really sharp knife) to score the dough balls with an X on top.

 • Rise.
-Cover and allow them to come to temperature and rise for 1 hour.
+Cover and let them rise for 1 hour.

 • Add ice.
 Fill a baking sheet with about 1 cup of ice.
 Add the baking sheet with ice to the bottom rack of the oven.